kdcf/NNED_Analysis/README.md

 # NNED_Analysis
 Computes the normalized number of electrons displaced (NNED) metric between a Hartree-Fock and DFT density.
 Interfaces with the PySCF package.

 Use either script with a working copy of the free and open PySCF package.
+We have verified these scripts with PySCF v2.12.1.
 User inputs are controlled near the top of the enclosed python script, and include:

 ATOM --> The XYZ coordinates